 Conn's The American 1930s: A Literary History, was published by Cambridge in 2009.
 His most recent book, Adoption: a Brief Social and Cultural History, was published by Palgrave Macmillan in 2013.
 He has published editions of Washington Square, by Henry James, Graham Greene's The Power and the Glory, and Benjamin Franklin's Autobiography.
 In 2009, The Teaching Company released Conn's video course and book on "American Best Sellers."

 Conn's books and chapters have been translated into eight languages, including Chinese, Spanish, Romanian, and Korean.
 He has lectured at numerous American universities, and internationally in Ireland, England, Russia, Thailand, Romania, Japan, and China.
 He has also given talks at the Brooklyn Museum of Art, the Pennsylvania Academy of Fine Arts, the Whitney Museum, the Philadelphia Museum of Art, and other institutions, on a number of American artists, including Edward Hopper, William Christenberry, Thomas Wilmer Dewing, Maxfield Parrish, Charles Sheeler, Wharton Esherick, and The Eight.
-In addition, he has published several essays in the Chronicle of Higher Education, on the job market in the humanities, and China and American universities, among others.
+In addition, he has published several essays in the Chronicle of Higher Education, on the job market in the humanities, and China and American universities, among other topics.

 A John Simon Guggenheim Foundation Fellow, Conn has directed National Endowment for the Humanities (NEH) seminars for college and high school teachers, and was the recipient of an NEH Humanities Focus grant.
 He has received several awards for distinguished teaching, including the Ira Abrams award, the Mortarboard Award, and the Lindback Award, the university's senior teaching prize.
 Conn has served on the selection committee of the PEN Albrend award for non-fiction.
 He has received the Exemplary Leadership Award of the Louis Stokes Alliance for Minority Participation, and a Lifetime Achievement Award from the Juvenile Diabetes Research Foundation.
 From 1987 through 1995, Conn acted as senior consultant on curriculum development to the Philadelphia Superintendent of Schools.